Skip to main content

 Cross-striped Cabbageworm (Evergestis rimosalis)

-This insect is a significant pest of brassicas in CT, RI, and MA.
-It has 2 to 3 generations per year and is most abundant on late-season plantings.
-Unlike the other major caterpillar pests on brassicas, the cross-striped cabbageworm (CSC) lays its eggs in batches (3-25) rather than singly, so caterpillars emerge in clusters.
-Egg batches are yellow, flattened, overlapping like fish scales, and attached to the lower leaf surfaces.
-Larvae grow to 3/4 inches long in 2-3 weeks.
+Formerly restricted to areas south of New England, this insect is now a significant pest of brassicas in CT, RI and MA.
+It has 2-3 generations per year and is most abundant on late-season plantings.
+Unlike the other major caterpillar pests on brassicas, the cross-striped cabbageworm (CSCW) lays its eggs in clusters of 3-25 rather than singly, infested plants have many caterpillars and are often completely skeletonized while adjacent plants may be left undamaged.
+Egg clusters are yellow, flattened, overlapping like fish scales, and attached to the lower leaf surfaces.
+Larvae grow to 3/4 in. long in 2-3 weeks.
 The caterpillars are light bluish-grey on top and green underneath, with numerous black bands across their backs and a yellow stripe down each side.
-Pupation takes place in the soil near the surface.
-Caterpillars produce small holes in leaves until only veins remain, target terminal buds and sprouts, or may burrow into heads.
-Plants with larvae present are often completely skeletonized, while adjacent plants may be left undamaged.
+Pupation takes place in soil, near the surface.
+Caterpillars produce small holes in leaves until only veins remain; they target terminal buds and sprouts and may burrow into heads.
 Plow under debris after harvest and control wild mustard and Shepherd's purse to help reduce pest populations.
 Scout weekly for caterpillars and damage.
-Spray if 5% of the plants are infested with CSC.
+Spray if 5% of the plants are infested with CSCW.
 Use selective insecticides to preserve parasitic wasps.

 • Bacillus thuringiensis aizawai (XenTariOG): 0.5 to 1.5 lb/A; PHI 0d, REI 4h, Bee: L, Group 11.
 Must be ingested; apply in evening or early morning, before larvae are actively feeding.
 Adherence and weather-fastness will improve with use of an approved spreader-sticker.
 Use high rate at cool temperatures.
 For resistance management, may be rotated with Bt kurstaki products (Dipel).